 - Series 3: $49

-AppleCare+ for HomePod provides extended coverage up to 2 years, and covers up to two incidents of accidental damage, each of which are subject to a service fee of $15 for HomePod mini, or a service fee of $39 for a HomePod, both plus tax.
+AppleCare+ for HomePod provides extended coverage up to two years and covers up to two incidents of accidental damage, each of which is subject to a service fee of $15 for HomePod mini, or a service fee of $39 for a HomePod, plus tax.
 You’ll also gain priority 24/7 tech support with Apple’s experts.

 With AppleCare+, either HomePod model is eligible for mail-in and carry-in support, either to an Apple store or an Apple Authorized Service provider.
 You can also take advantage of Express Replacement Service.
 Hardware coverage includes your HomePod device, and software support covers questions about the Home app, how to use AirPlay 2, and how to connect to a wireless network.